Hazelyn1/Hashing/README.md

 # Hashing
 This program was written in Python 3.8 in the IDE PyCharm, version 2021.2.
 This program writes the output to a file and can also be run on the command line if the input file(s) are in the same file as the program.
+Six example input files are provided as well as an example output file.

 This program hashes values in a given input text file to their proper location in a hash table containing 120 slots.
 This program implements four main hashing schemes: division modulo 120, division modulo 113, division modulo 41, and multiplication using value 120.
 Schemes 1, 2, and 4 hash values to a hash table of size 120 with a bucket size of 1 per slot and use linear probing, quadratic probing, and chaining to handle collisions.
 Scheme 2 by comparison hash values to a hash table of size of 120, but with a bucket size of 3 (meaning there are 40 accessible slots).